jowussler/docs/content/en/docs/Workstation/workstation.md

 #### 4.3.2 Build Your First Mendix Application with Workstation

 1. **Create a New Mendix App**:
+   - Ensure you are using the latest LTS version of Mendix 9 for compatibility and stability.
    - Open Mendix Studio Pro and create a new app using a blank or starter template.

 2. **Import the Connector Artifacts**:
-   - Download the **Workstation Connector** and **Interface** modules.
+   - Download the **Workstation Connector** and **Interface** modules from the Workstation Management.
    - In Studio Pro, go to **App Explorer** > **Import Module Package** and import both modules into your app.
    - ![Screenshot: Importing Connector Artifacts](path/to/screenshot1.png)
-   - Configure the **Management URL** by setting the `CONST_WorkstationManagementUrl` constant in Module `StationInterface > constants` section.
+   - Configure the **Management URL** by setting the `CONST_WorkstationManagementUrl` constant in the `StationInterface > constants` section.
+By default, it points to the public Mendix Workstation Management URL.
+   - Drag and drop the `StationConnector_Security` and `StationConnector_Diagnostics` pages to the home page for easy access.

 3. **Configure the Application in Workstation Management**:
    - Navigate to the "Stations" section in the Workstation Management.
-   - Add your application URL to the allowed list under the station's configuration.
+   - Add your application URL (e.g., `http://localhost:8080`, which is the default when running an app locally) to the allowed list under the station's configuration.
    - Click on the three dots next to the application and retrieve the **Access Key**.
    - ![Screenshot: Adding Application to Allowed List](path/to/screenshot2.png)